iJavy/545Final/README.md

 1. Dataset files:

 1.a.
 S1 DataFile.SAV: This is the raw data file.
 It includes EEG measures for thirty-one female participants before and after being exposed to 3G mobile phone radiation.
 Additionally, the data include EEG measures for exposure to two sham phone conditions.
-This file cannot be included due to GitHub file size restrictions but can be downloaded using this link: https://doi.org/10.1371/journal.pone.0125390.s001
+This file cannot be directly included due to GitHub file size restrictions but can be downloaded using this link: https://doi.org/10.1371/journal.pone.0125390.s001

 1.b.
 S2 Text.SPS: This file includes code which serves as an example of SPSS syntax for multilevel regression analysis.